top of page

 Outcomes and Impact

-Standardized Materials
+Standardized materials

 Created culturally sensitive, easy-to-understand SCT educational tools, including videos, handouts, and SOPs, for consistent use across newborn screening centers.

-Empowered Stakeholders
+Empowered stakeholders

 Equipped providers with accurate, reliable content to support clear counseling and stronger family decision-making.

-Broader Awareness
+Broader awareness

 Advanced public health understanding of sickle cell trait and its role in family planning.

-© 2025 by Delaney Burke Powered and secured by Wix
+© 2026 by Delaney Burke

 bottom of page